 How It Works

-Students work 2 days a week at a manufacturing partner and attend classes 3 days a week at the Vincennes University Jasper Campus.
+Students work 2 days a week at a manufacturing partner and attend classes 3 days a week at the Vincennes University Jasper.
 Courses will include exposure to CNC Programming and Operation, Manufacturing Processes, Introduction to Robotics and Automation, Electronics for Automation, and Beginning CAD.
-Students completing the internship will earn an Associate’s Degree from Vincennes University Jasper Campus.
+Students completing the internship will earn an Associate’s Degree from Vincennes University Jasper.
 After graduation, your two year Associate’s Degree can be expanded to a four year Bachelor’s Degree in fields such as engineering, technology, or business.
 Some manufacturing partners even financially support the completion of a four year degree.

 Industry partners in the CAP program include: